framedsc/Sitesource/markdown/GameGuides/gtav.md

 A custom `gameconfig.xml` is highly recommended if you plan to mod the game and add elements like cars, maps, peds etc. There are a lot of custom Gameconfigs, if you purchase Natural Vision Evolved just install the one that comes with it, otherwise [this](https://www.gta5-mods.com/misc/gta-5-gameconfig-300-cars) one is frequently used.

+@alert neutral
-**Caution**: It’s highly recommended that you create a “mods” folder inside your GTA V main directory in which you have to copy all the folders that are going to be modified before you start modding the game, specifically the “update” folder and the “X64” folder; Open IV will ask you and do this automatically the first time you launch it and everytime you try to edit a file outside of the “mods” folder.
+It’s highly recommended that you create a “mods” folder inside your GTA V main directory in which you have to copy all the folders that are going to be modified before you start modding the game, specifically the “update” folder and the “X64” folder; Open IV will ask you and do this automatically the first time you launch it and everytime you try to edit a file outside of the “mods” folder.
+@end

 ## Optionals